bbogale12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-discribe what each script is doing
+describing what each script is doing